Service of Process

 Office of General Counsel Executive Leadership Team

-• Judy Nathan, Senior Executive Deputy Counsel - Operations and Compliance
+- Judy Nathan, Senior Executive Deputy Counsel - Federal Affairs and Student Support (PEP Secretary)

-• Debra Maldonado, Executive Deputy Counsel - Contracts and Commercial
+- Debra Maldonado, Executive Deputy Counsel - Contracts and Commercial Matters

-• Robin Singer, Executive Deputy Counsel - Budget Operations and Compliance
+- Robin Singer, Executive Deputy Counsel - State and Local Affairs, Parent and Community Leadership Support

-• Laura Berman, Executive Deputy Counsel - Employment and Program Support
+- Laura Berman, Executive Deputy Counsel - Litigation Management, Employment and Program Support

-• Bryon Brown, Executive Director - Due Process Systems and Analytics
+- Bryon Brown, Executive Director - Office of Systems and Analytics

 Office of the General Counsel Contact Information